Frequently Asked Questions

 Field Configuration & Schema Settings

-How do I enable rich text embedding for a field?
+How do I enable embedding for rich text fields in Hygraph?

-To enable rich text embedding, select the 'Enable embedding' checkbox in the field's settings tab when adding or editing a Rich Text field.
-You can then choose which models should be embedded.
-This setting is permanent and cannot be edited after saving.
-Details here.
+To enable embedding in a rich text field, select the 'Enable embedding' checkbox under Field options when adding or editing a Rich Text field.
+You can then choose which models can be embedded.
+This setting is permanent and cannot be changed after saving.
+For more details, see the official documentation.
+Note: This option is only available for rich text fields and cannot be edited later.

-Can I set a field as a title field in Hygraph?
+How can I set a field as the title field in Hygraph?

-How do I allow multiple values for a field?
+How do I allow multiple values for a field in Hygraph?

-What does enabling variants for a field do?
+What does enabling variants on a field do in Hygraph?

 How do I make a field required in Hygraph?